allhandsactive/site/CONTRIBUTING.md

 git branch -c <feat/<NAME_OF_CHANGE>
 ```

-Try to name it something description, like a branch for creating a contributing document would be named feat/add-contributing.md
+Try to name it something descriptive, like a branch for creating a contributing document would be named feat/add-contributing.md

 ### Pushing changes upstream